google-research/bleurt/README.md

 # BLEURT: a Transfer Learning-Based Metric for Natural Language Generation

 BLEURT is an evaluation metric for Natural Language Generation.
-It takes a pair of sentences as input, a *reference* and a *candidate*, and it returns a score that indicates to what extent the candidate is fluent and conveys the mearning of the reference.
+It takes a pair of sentences as input, a *reference* and a *candidate*, and it returns a score that indicates to what extent the candidate is fluent and conveys the meaning of the reference.
 It is comparable to [`sentence-BLEU`](https://en.wikipedia.org/wiki/BLEU), [`BERTscore`](https://arxiv.org/abs/1904.09675), and [`COMET`](https://github.com/Unbabel/COMET).

 BLEURT is a *trained metric*, that is, it is a regression model trained on ratings data.
 The model is based on [`BERT`](https://arxiv.org/abs/1810.04805) and [`RemBERT`](https://arxiv.org/pdf/2010.12821.pdf).
 This repository contains all the code necessary to use it and/or fine-tune it for your own applications.
 BLEURT uses Tensorflow, and it benefits greatly from modern GPUs (it runs on CPU too).